Tuesday, 14th November 2017 —The Duchess of Cambridge (Kate Middleton) visited the Hornsey Road Children’s Centre in London.

 Family Action’s perinatal services work with women who have mental ill health before or following the birth of a baby.
 The charity offers a professionally supervised volunteer befriending service that makes a very positive difference both to mum and baby and to the wider family too.

 The coat is a collarless A-line design made from 100% wool.
-At the time of writing (20th November 2017), it comes in 10 different colours.
-Kate wears the nude colour pictured below.
+Kate wears the ‘Nude’ colourway.

-Kate’s dress is from Topshop.
+Kate’s black and white dress is from Topshop.
 It’s a shift dress with a mini length skirt, contrasting white peter pan collar and short sleeves.
+Below, we show Kate wearing the dress during a previous engagement.

 Regular readers will have noticed Kate wore the same outfit during her first pregnancy (in 2013 during a visit to Child Bereavement UK, pictured below).